CIS Critical Security Controls v8

 Where should a business start with CIS Controls? +

 Start with Implementation Group 1.
 IG1 consists of the most fundamental controls that defend against the most common attacks — including asset inventory, secure configuration, access management, vulnerability management, and audit logging.
 These controls provide the greatest risk reduction for the least effort and form the foundation for all subsequent security improvements.
-Good Security's structured approach helps you implement IG1 efficiently and build momentum toward IG2.
+Good Security helps you implement IG1 efficiently and build momentum toward IG2.